Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Optical implementation

 \subsection{Macrocode-based CV cluster states}

-Recent experimental results have shown that compact optical experimental setups can produce huge CV cluster states, including a 10,000-mode CV cluster state~\cite{Yokoyama:2013jp} with modes multiplexed in time (temporal modes) and a 60-mode CV cluster state~\cite{Chen:2014jx} with modes multiplexed in frequency (frequency modes).
+Recent experimental results have shown that compact optical experimental setups can produce huge CV cluster states, including million-mode~\cite{Yoshikawa2016} and $10^4$-mode CV cluster states~\cite{Yokoyama:2013jp} with modes multiplexed in time (temporal modes) and a 60-mode CV cluster state~\cite{Chen:2014jx} with modes multiplexed in frequency (frequency modes).
 These are cluster states with linear graphs, but the extension to a square lattice is straightforward and readily achievable with current technology~\cite{Menicucci2011,Wang:2014im,Menicucci2008}.

 These setups were already discussed in Ref.~\cite{Demarie:2014jx} as candidates for generating CV surface-code states like the ones necessary for this protocol.
 Here we review this construction and discuss its implementation for anonymous broadcasting.